tommaisey/loon/README.md

 ### custom reporting and arguments

-Sometimes you need to make a more full-featured setup, which needs configuration and may include custom summary reports.
+Sometimes you need to make a more full-featured plugin, which needs configuration and may include custom summaries.
 Note that the APIs shown here are not guaranteed to be stable since `loon` isn't yet fully mature.

 You might also find it useful to read the source of `loon/snap.lua`